 Second, we have Burns Night.
 You may not think much of this if you’re not Scottish, but it’s an annual institution on his birthday.
 It’s a dinner full of pomp and ceremony and requires a variety of traditional Scottish dishes, most notably a haggis.
 Notwithstanding the fact that haggis isn’t exactly on everyone’s favorite things to eat list, if anything would inspire you to consume a dish of lamb offal, oatmeal and seasonings cooked in a sheep stomach it would be Burns night and prodigious amounts of whisky.
 After all, once the haggis is accompanied into the dining room by bagpipers an honored reader recites the Burns poem Address to the Haggis.
 This, of course, is accompanied by the aforementioned whisky.

-Finally, we have the Bobby Burns cocktail.
+Finally, we need a Burns Night cocktail and this fits the bill.
 It’s quite delicious and a few of them in quick succession may be helpful if you find a plate of haggis in front of you.

 The Bobby Burns Cocktail